 6. Get a New Garage Door Opener

 If you have an older garage door lift mechanism, you risk having a damaged or outdated system.
-Older technologies mean that a burglar could copy the opener remote frequency onto another device.
+Older technologies mean a burglar could copy the opener remote frequency onto another device.
 That gives them access to your garage as if they’re using the same opener you do.

 For a secure garage door opener, choose newer models with advanced technology that create a rolling code.
 This means a burglar can’t duplicate the opener’s frequency onto another remote and access your garage.
 Consider a new garage door opener that will protect your home and give your door a smoother operation.